AirMettle/airmos-helm-charts/README.md

 ![Setup 3](/img/setup3.png)

 ### Calling the S3 api
 The S3 secret is the secret you set for the account.
-The S3 api key is formatted as tenant-apikey, where api key is the value to put for the account.
+The S3 api key is formatted as tenant-apikey, where apikey is the value you put for the account.
 The S3 endpoint is the IP exposed by the load balancer or an nginx ingress if you set that up.
 In the UI example above, we would initialize the S3 connection as.
 ```